alex--robinson/dotfiles/README.md

 dotfiles
 ========

-Some configuration stuff
+Some configuration stuff.

+Using:
+* Arch
-Using Arch, i3, i3bar with conky, urxvt, ranger, mpd+ncmpcpp, vim.
+* i3, i3bar with i3status or conky
+* urxvt
+* ranger
+* mpd+ncmpcpp or cmus
+* vim
+* mutt with offlineimap and msmtp